List of The King of Fighters characters: Ramón

 Ramón (ラモン) makes his first appearance in The King of Fighters 2000 as a member of the game's Hero Team.
 Ramón is the only character to speak Spanish in the game, and was created to appeal to the Latin American fanbase.
 He has a fighting style primarily based on lucha libre.
 Ramón is a famous luchador known as "El Diablo Amarillo" (The Yellow Devil), who is loved by his fans in the wrestling circle.
 He is approached by an agent named Vanessa, who requests in his cooperation in forming a team for The King of Fighters 2000 tournament.
 Since then, he has had a one-sided infatuation with Vanessa.
-After King of Fighters 2000, he continues to team with Vanessa at her request, often along with Seth.
+After the 2000 tournament, he continues to team up with Vanessa at her request, often along with Seth.

-Ramón later becomes the leader of Team Mexico/Mexican Wrestler, the first Team Wrestler, consisting of himself, the former NESTS agent Ángel, and Tizoc (from Garou: Mark of the Wolves).
-He forms the team during a vacation, where he helps Ángel out in reforming her life and also helps Tizoc out in convincing and disguising him as a heel wrestler known as "King of Dinosaurs" due to Tizoc's humiliating loss at the hands of the Argentine boxer Nelson.
-In KOF XV, Antonov replaces Ángel in joining up with both Ramón and King of Dinosaurs, with Antonov himself leading a second wrestler team known as Team G.A.W.
+Years later, Ramón becomes the leader of Team Mexico, a wrestler team in KOF XIV consisting of himself, the former NESTS agent Ángel, and Tizoc (from Garou: Mark of the Wolves).
+He formed the team during vacation, where he helps Ángel out in reforming her life and also helps Tizoc out in convincing and disguising him as a heel wrestler known as the "King of Dinosaurs" due to Tizoc's humiliating loss at the hands of Argentine boxer Nelson.
+In KOF XV, Antonov replaces Ángel by joining up with Ramón and Tizoc, with Antonov himself leading a second wrestler team known as Team G.A.W.
 (Galaxy Anton Wrestling).

 Seth

-Seth (セス, Sesu) makes his first appearance in the series as a "Striker" in The King of Fighters '99 Evolution.
-He debuts as a playable character in The King of Fighters 2000 as a member of the Benimaru Team.
+Seth (セス, Sesu) first appeared as a Striker in The King of Fighters '99: Evolution before making his debut as a playable character in The King of Fighters 2000.
 He was created along with Vanessa, though Seth became the visual model for her.
 Developers wished to have a character with "the powerful image of a big, dark, middle-aged man with a Mohawk haircut".

-Seth was ordered by his superior Ling to enter the King of Fighters tournament in order to capture the Flying Brigands leader, Ron.
-To do this, he arranges to work with the Benimaru Team.
-During the tournament, he learns that Ling is really Zero in disguise, and that Ron had joined with NESTS.
+Seth was ordered by his superior Ling to enter the King of Fighters tournament in order to capture the Flying Brigands (Hizoku) leader, Ron.
+To do this, he arranges to work with Benimaru Nikaido, Shingo Yabuki and Lin.
+During the tournament, Seth learns that Ling is really Zero in disguise, and that Ron had joined with NESTS.
 He continues to investigate Ron's activities as the series progresses.